 The Company has robust internal audit system for assessment of audit findings and its mitigation.
 The Internal Audit function covers all the stores, inventory audit, stock takes, audit for project related accounts, corporate accounts etc. The Company’s internal controls are commensurate with the size and operations of the business.

-M/s V K Baheti & Co.
-Chartered Accountants was appointed as an Internal Auditor of the Company by the Board at its meeting held on May 25, 2023 for conducting the internal audit for financial year 2023-24.
+V K Baheti & Co.
+Chartered Accountants was appointed as an Internal Auditor of the Company by the Board at its meeting held on May 30, 2024 for conducting the internal audit for financial year 2024-25.
 The Internal Auditor directly reports to the Audit Committee for functional matters.
 The Audit Committee in its quarterly meetings reviews the internal audit and controls reports.

 Annual Secretarial Compliance Report

-The Company has undertaken an audit for the Financial Year 2023-2024 for all applicable compliances as per Securities and Exchange Board of India Regulations and Circulars/Guidelines issued thereunder.
-The Annual Secretarial Compliance Report duly signed by Mr. Vijay Kumar Mishra (FCS 5023) Partner of M/s.
-VKM & Associates, Practising Company Secretaries have been submitted to the Stock Exchanges within 60 days of the end of the Financial Year 2023-24.
-The annual secretarial compliance report also mentions the qualified opinion as given by the statutory auditor in its audit report and which is explained by the management as stated above.
+The Company has undertaken an audit for the Financial Year 2024-25 for all applicable compliances as per Securities and Exchange Board of India Regulations and Circulars/Guidelines issued thereunder.
+The Annual Secretarial Compliance Report duly signed by Mr. Vijay Kumar Mishra (FCS 5023) Partner of VKM & Associates, Practising Company Secretaries have been submitted to the Stock Exchanges within 60 days of the end of the Financial Year 2024-25.

 During the year under review, the Company has complied with all the applicable Secretarial Standards issued by The Institute of Company Secretaries of India (ICSI) and approved by the Central Government pursuant to Section 118 of the Companies Act, 2013.

-Pursuant to Section 134(3)(a) and Section 92(3) of the Act read with Companies (Management and Administration) Rules, 2014, the Annual Return of the Company in Form MGT-7 as on March 31, 2024 has been placed on the Company's website www.ganeshbenzoplast.com.
+Pursuant to Section 134(3)(a) and Section 92(3) of the Act read with Companies (Management and Administration) Rules, 2014, the Annual Return of the Company in Form MGT-7 as on March 31, 2025 is available on the Company’s website www.ganeshbenzoplast.com

-During the year under review, neither the statutory auditors or secretarial auditor or cost auditor have reported, any instances of fraud committed against your Company by its officers and employees under Section 143(12) of the Act.
+During the year under review, neither the Statutory Auditor or Secretarial Auditor or Cost Auditor have reported to the Audit Committee under Section 143(12) of the Act, any instances of fraud committed against your Company by its officers and employees.

-For the Financial year 2023-2024, the Company was required to spend ' 10.86 million (around 2% of the average net profits of the preceding three financial years) on CSR activities.
-The Company has spent ' 10.89 million during the year on CSR activities and the brief outline of the Company's CSR initiatives undertaken during the year under review is disclosed in Annexure - III in the format as prescribed in the Companies (Corporate Social Responsibility Policy) Rules, 2014.
+The Corporate Social Responsibility (“CSR”) Committee of the Board of Directors inter alia gives strategic direction to the Corporate Social Responsibility (“CSR”) initiatives, formulates and reviews annual CSR plans and programmes, formulates annual budget for the CSR programmes, monitors the progress on various CSR activities for the Financial year 2024-25, the Company was required to spend ' 12.92 million (around 2% of the average net profits of the preceding three financial years) on CSR activities.
+The Company has spent ' 13.26 million during the year on CSR activities and the brief outline of the Company’s CSR initiatives undertaken during the year under review is disclosed in Annexure - III in the format as prescribed in the Companies (Corporate Social Responsibility Policy) Rules, 2014.

 The disclosure pertaining to remuneration and other details as required under Section 197(12) of the Companies Act, 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is annexed to this Report as Annexure-V.

-Your company has obtained ratings from Infomerics Valuation and Rating Pvt.
-Ltd. as on March 31, 2024 the Rating on Long Term Bank Facility - Fund Based, is "IVR BBB /Stable Outlook", and rating on Long Term/Short Term - Non-Fund Based, "IVRBBB /Stable/IVR A2."
+Your company has been rated by Infomerics Valuation and Rating Pvt.
+Ltd. as on March 31, 2025.
+The Rating on Long Term Bank Facility - Fund Based, is “IVR BBB / Stable Outlook” and rating on Long Term/Short Term - Non - Fund Based, “IVR BBB /Stable Outlook / IVR A2”.

 The properties and insurable interest of your company like Building, Plant and Machinery, Inventories etc. are properly insured.

-Directors & Officer's Liability (D & O) policy covers the Directors and Officers of the Company including its wholly owned subsidiary /subsidiary against the risk of third-party claims arising out of their actions / decisions in the normal course of discharge of their duties, which may result in financial loss to any third party.
+Directors & Officer’s Liability (D & O) policy covers the Directors and Officers of the Company including its WOSs/Subsidiaries against the risk of third-party claims arising out of their actions / decisions in the normal course of discharge of their duties, which may result in financial loss to any third party.

 The Company adopted a policy on prevention, prohibition and redressal of sexual harassment at work place in line with the provisions of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the rules thereunder for prevention and redressal of complaints of sexual harassment at workplace.
 The aim of the policy is to provide protection to employees at the workplace and prevent and redress complaints of sexual harassment and for matters connected or incidental thereto, with the objective of providing a safe working environment.
 All employees (permanent, contractual, temporary, trainees) are covered under the said policy.